Institute for Pure and Applied Mathematics: Mission

 The mission of the institute is to make connections between a broad spectrum of mathematicians and scientists, to launch new collaborations, to better inform mathematicians and scientists about interdisciplinary problems, and to broaden the range of applications in which mathematics is used.

 IPAM seeks to bring the full range of mathematical techniques to bear on the great scientific challenges of our time, to stimulate exciting new mathematics via new problems motivated by other sciences, and to train the people who will do this.

 Background

 IPAM is currently one of seven NSF Mathematical Sciences Institutes in the United States.
 The initial five year grant was renewed in 2005, and this grant was once again renewed in 2010, 2015 and 2020, for an additional five years.

 The institute was co-founded by Tony F. Chan, Mark Green, and Eitan Tadmor; Dima Shlyakhtenko is its current director.
 Christian Ratsch is a deputy director, and Selenne Bañuelos is its current associate director.
-Stanley Osher is its current special projects director.
+Terence Tao is its current special projects director, replacing Stan Osher.